-Simon Farm Homestead
+History of Simon Farm

-Simon Farm is a historically intact 1864-era 6.4-acre homestead that was occupied by four generations of John Roger Simon’s French ancestors.
-The 7-acre homestead is embedded in the larger 670-acre preserve known as Simon Woods.
+Simon Farm is an historically intact 1864-era 6.4-acre homestead that was occupied by four generations of John Roger Simon’s French ancestors.
+The homestead is embedded in the larger 670-acre preserve known as Simon Woods.
+Generously, John has gifted the homestead to the Arc of Appalachia with a retained life estate.

-John R. Simon gifted the 7-acre homestead to the Arc of Appalachia with a retained life estate.
-Simon Farm is an important cultural site in Scioto County, serving as the location of the popular John Roger Simon Sorghum Festival, an event that was founded by John and ran for 37 years before it was terminated in 2019 due to its aging organizers.
-The Simon Sorghum Festival was revived in 2022 by the Arc of Appalachia in cooperation with many of John’s supportive neighbors and continues to present today as an annual festival.
-Festival activities feature sorghum making, Appalachian heritage crafts, and traditional Appalachian music,
+Simon Farm is an important cultural site in Scioto County, serving as the location of the popular John Roger Simon Sorghum Festival, an event that was founded by John and hosted by him for 37 years before he terminated it in 2018 due to its aging organizers.
+The Simon Sorghum Festival was revived in 2022 by the Arc of Appalachia in cooperation with many of John’s supportive neighbors and friends.
+It continues today as an annual festival with activities that feature sorghum making, Appalachian heritage crafts, and traditional Appalachian music,

 John remembers when the house and the barns were filled with the voices of his mother, father, younger sister Kathleen, dozens of first and second cousins, and the extended Simon family who at various times lived all up and down Pond Creek Valley.
-John could walk to the old sawmill and even remnants of the wheelbarrow factory that once supported his ancestors.
-John loved to hear the Appalachian music arising from the front porch, or in the Catholic meeting hall at the end of the road where John was a fixture at the Saturday night square dances.
+John could walk to the old sawmill and remnants of the wheelbarrow factory that once supported his ancestors.
+John loved to hear the Appalachian music arising from the front porches and in the Catholic meeting hall at the end of the road where John was a fixture at the Saturday night square dances.

 John’s father was the fourth generation in his family to watch over the fields and forests on Pond Creek.
 His mother, Clara Walsh, was from nearby Otway, Ohio, where her father, John Walsh, worked as a lumberman and operated a railroad tie mill.
 John Walsh was an accomplished fiddle player and sparked in his grandson a lifelong passion for traditional music.

-Preserving Appalachian Music and Culture
+Preserving Appalachian music and culture

 John’s lifelong passion for playing and preserving the traditional music of Appalachia began when he was 10 years old when his mother asked him what instrument he wanted to play.
 Over time, he became proficient in every traditional musical instrument from fiddle to mandolin, string bass to banjo.
 John nurtured friendships in the Nashville country music scene, as well as the bluegrass community.
 John’s greatest attention, though, was focused on preserving local tunes arising from the Appalachian hills on both sides of the Ohio River.
 He knew he was witnessing the last generation of traditional music in the hills of southern Ohio and northern Kentucky.
 John raced to record the aging musicians before their music died, filling up boxes and boxes with recordings.

-As John grew older, he committed himself to preserving not just his home life on Pond Creek, but the larger Appalachian culture in which his childhood was embedded.
+As John grew older, he committed himself to preserving not just his home life on Pond Creek, but also the larger Appalachian culture in which his childhood was embedded.
 He earned a PhD in music and taught Appalachian Studies at Shawnee State University for many years, passing down knowledge to his students of the rapidly vanishing agrarian Appalachian culture and instilling in them a sense of pride in their past.

 In 2008, John wrote a book about Cowboy Copas, a local singer, and the golden age of country music.
-In 2014, he co-authored a book with Cleda Slye Willoughby, called “My Brother, Roy” about another Portsmouth area native, Roy Rogers.
+In 2014, he co-authored a book with Cleda Slye Willoughby, called My Brother, Roy, about another Portsmouth area native, Roy Rogers.

 The Origin of the Sorghum Festival